 2023 winter curbside compost collection

-The monthly pickups will occur the first full week of each month, with curbside compost cart service taking place during the weeks the
+The monthly pickups will occur the first full week of each month.
+Curbside compost cart service will take place during the

 weeks of Jan.
 2, Feb.
 6 and March 6.
 Residents will therefore have their compost cart serviced, once a month, on their regular curbside service day.
-Regular weekly compost pickups will begin again in April 2023.
+Regular weekly compost pickups will begin again on Monday, April 3, 2023.

 Only compost carts will be serviced during the winter months.